dr0ptp4kt/DeepSpeech/rpi3and4/README.md

 ```

-2. In the running Docker instance, adapt the following files with the following diff.
+2. In the running Docker container, adapt the following files with the following diff.
 Do notice that /tensorflow has a sub-folder called tensorflow - don't get confused!
 This is just a workaround - a proper fix would be to adjust things with better logic flow in the make, Bazel and C++ files specifically for the architecture.
 I had been having some problems debugging the logic flow between all of the building so ended up taking the more expedient route just to get this proof of concept working.

 ```bash
 vi tensorflow/lite/kernels/internal/BUILD